|

 bridge, Friar Tuck and the river crossing, the archery tournament, the

-escape from the scaffold...they're all in this film.
+escape from the scaffold ... they're all in this film.

-is Robin's enemy, not the system of government.
+Robin's enemy, not the system of government.
+Armed with a mighty longbow

 Oppression is personified by Sir Guy of Gisbourne, a Norman baron determined to make life miserable for the Saxon peasants in